MLB Preview & Betting Guide

 Which League has produced the most World Series Wins?

-Since 1903, there has been a total of one hundred and nineteen world series, there was no World Series in 1904 and again due to players striking nothing in 1994 and it is the American League who holds the upper hand with sixty-eight World Series wins compared to the fifty-one from the National League.
+Since 1903, there has been a total of one hundred and twenty-one World Series, there was no World Series in 1904 and again due to players striking nothing in 1994 and it is the American League who holds the upper hand, with sixty-eight World Series wins compared to the fifty-three from the National League.

-In more recent times it has been much closer, since 2000, twelve of the twenty-four have gone to National League sides with the other twelve going to the American League side so there has not been a great deal between them in recent years.
+In more recent times, it has been much closer, since 2000, fourteen of the twenty-six have gone to National League sides, with the other twelve going to the American League sides, so there has not been a great deal between them in recent years, although the NL have now won five of the last seven.

 Who are the most successful team in the World Series?

-The New York Yankees have made a total of forty World Series appearances, their first coming in 1921 when they lost 5-3 to the Giants, a year later it was much of the same, being beaten 4-0 by the Giants in the world series but they got their revenge a year later when winning their maiden title in 1923 beating the Giants 4-2.
-They have now notched up a total of twenty-seven World Series wins, which is sixteen more than anyone else, they have also lost thirteen times meaning they have a 67.5% win rate when making the World Series but their last success was in 2009 and that is the only world series they have made since 2004.
+The New York Yankees have made a total of forty-one World Series appearances, their first coming in 1921 when they lost 5-3 to the Giants, a year later it was much of the same, being beaten 4-0 by the Giants in the world series but they got their revenge a year later when winning their maiden title in 1923 beating the Giants 4-2.
+They have now notched up a total of twenty-seven World Series wins, which is sixteen more than anyone else.
+They have also lost fourteen times, meaning they have a 65.9% win rate when making the World Series, but their last success was in 2009, and that, along with 2024, are the only World Series they have made since 2004.

-The St. Louis Cardinals are next on the list but that is still some sixteen wins less than the Yankees, they have picked up a total of eleven wins from nineteen World Series appearances, and they have placed in four since 2004, they lost in 2004 but won it in both 2006 & 2011 but were again beaten in 2013 so in terms of win percentage in the world series, despite winning eleven their win percentage of .57.9% is the worst of the top four teams to win the world series as the Athletics are 64.3% (9 wins & 5 defeats) and the Red Sox are 69.2% (9 wins & 4 defeats).
+The St. Louis Cardinals are next on the list but that is still some sixteen wins less than the Yankees, they have picked up a total of eleven wins from nineteen World Series appearances, and they have placed in four since 2004, they lost in 2004 but won it in both 2006 & 2011 but were again beaten in 2013 so in terms of win percentage in the world series, despite winning eleven their win percentage is 57.9%.

 How to Be Successful at MLB Betting

-One way is to follow the statistics, Long-term term statistics can be great guidance when picking out your MLB bets, however, statistics can only tell you one thing so it is also always worth considering factors like which Umpires are taking charge of the game.
+One way is to follow the statistics.
+Long-term statistics can be great guidance when picking out your MLB bets; however, statistics can only tell you one thing, so it is also always worth considering factors like which Umpires are taking charge of the game.
 If you are looking to back the game totals then always look at the Weather, the strength of the wind can play a big factor for this market, look for the wind strength and if it is anything over 4 mph then the under total would be more preferable is blowing towards home base if it is blowing away from the home base then overs would certainly come into play.

-When it comes to statistics, you can look at things like teams who perform at home, for the five seasons between 2019-23 there are a total of seventeen teams who have a win percentage of under 60% when a home favourite, ideally, you would want a better outcome than that, the best-performing team at home are the 2020 World Series winners, the LA Dodgers who have a record of 247-101 which is a win percentage of 71.0% and the shorter priced they go, the higher the percentage rise which is what you would expect.
-It's all about finding the right balance between success bets and value odds, backing them each time they were 1.80 or shorter over the five seasons would have seen a 71.1% success rate, however backing them at 1.50 or shorter that rises to 75.5% and as you would expect as the odds get shorter and shorter the success rate rises.
+When it comes to statistics, you can look at things like teams who perform at home, for the five seasons between 2021-25 there are a total of twenty-three teams who have a win percentage of under 60% when a home favourite, ideally, you would want a better outcome than that, the best-performing team at home are the 2024 & 2025 World Series winners, the LA Dodgers who have a record of 270-130 which is a win percentage of 67.5% and the shorter priced they go, the higher the percentage rise which is what you would expect.
+It's all about finding the right balance between success bets and value odds.
+Backing them each time they were 1.80 or shorter over the five seasons would have seen a 67.5% success rate; however, backing them at 1.50 or shorter, that rises to 73.0%, and as you would expect, as the odds get shorter and shorter, the success rate rises.

-Another couple of teams with a good set of figures over the timespan are the Tampa Bay Ray, who have a home record of 199-102 (.661) when favourites and also the Houston Astros whose record is 216-117 (.649), those two teams along with the Dodgers are the only three teams over the last five years to have a success rate of 64.9% or better when favourites at home.
+Another couple of teams with a good set of figures over the timespan are the Philadelphia Phillies, who have a home record of 222-120 (64.9%) when favourites and also the Cleveland Guardians whose record is 166-91 (64.6%), those two teams along with the Dodgers are the only three teams over the last five years to have a success rate of 64% or better when favourites at home.

-There are only two teams who when on the road when favourites have a win rate of 67.5% or better which when you consider they are on the road is a very good return, those teams are the Pittsburgh Pirates who rank best with their 11-4 (.733) record and the Detroit Tigers who are 19-9 (.67.9) whilst the team to avoid on the road when favourites are the surprisingly the 2023 World Series champions, the Texas Rangers who have a poor 37-42 (.468) record.
+There are only three teams who when on the road when favourites have a win rate of 61% or better which when you consider they are on the road is an excellent return, those teams are the Baltimore Orioles who rank best with their 60-33 (64.5%) record, the Atlanta Braves who are 166-99 (62.6%) and the Los Angeles Dodgers who are 218-134 (61.9%), whilst the team to avoid on the road when favourites are the surprisingly the 2023 World Series champions, the Texas Rangers who have a poor 56-63 (47.1%) record.

 Backing the Underdog